Home

 BrainsGate's platform technology involves electrical stimulation of the Spheno-Palatine Ganglion (SPG), a nervous center known to increase cerebral blood flow.

-Building on its technology, the Company has developed the ISS, based on a miniature electrode implanted at the roof of the mouth in a minimally invasive, local anesthesia procedure comparable to dental treatment.
+Building on its technology, the Company has developed the ISS, based on a miniature electrode implanted at the roof of the mouth in a bed side, minimally invasive, local anesthesia procedure comparable to dental treatment.

-In 2008, the Company has completed ImPACT-1, a pilot clinical trial for acute ischemic stroke with promising results.
-BrainsGate is now running ImPACT-24, a multi-national, randomized, double-blind, sham-controlled pivotal study to assess the safety and efficacy of its treatment for stroke patients in a 24 hour window.
+BrainsGate is currently running the ImpACT-24b, a multi-national, randomized, double-blind, sham-controlled pivotal study to assess the safety and efficacy of its treatment for stroke patients in a 24-hour window.